FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/To-Dos.md

 	- [x] don't lock turn amount to certain thresholds
 		- [x] turn amount should be finessed but the effects and turn animations should stay the same.
 		- [x] if dragging, multiply the turn amount by a range_lerp value set between 0 and max_turn angle.
+			- [ ] Experiment more with this.
+		- [ ] add a buffer between the upper limit for the normal turn and the lower limit for the maximum turn. and make the variables into one dictionary.
+		- [x] maybe fix the drag start position along the x axis to the (get_viewport().rect().x/3)/2.
+It's all over the place.
+It needs to be more consistent.
+			- [ ] maybe make it an option in the controls settings to go back and forth between the fixed and floating option.
+		- [ ] refine and tweak the min/max values.
+Movement is a nightmare.
 - [ ] Settings globals.
 - [ ] Sound Effects.
 # For Saturday